 I grew up in Seneca Falls, NY and have enjoyed both ends of Cayuga Lake most of my life.
 I earned my BS in occupational therapy from Boston University and my Doctor of Chiropractic degree from New York Chiropractic College.
 I bring clinical expertise from both occupational therapy and chiropractic practice with me into the classroom, offering a unique perspective on health and the healthcare system.
 I consider myself to be a generalist who is able to work with most any occupational therapy clients in most any practice setting.
 Prior to entering academia, I worked with adults in various hospital settings as an occupational therapist and in private practice as a chiropractor.

-Dr. Bradshaw is passionate about ensuring students develop the knowledge, skills, and professionalism needed to be intellectually engaged and competent occupational therapy practitioners.
-She teaches courses focusing on the human body as a system, clinical application of occupational therapy with adult populations, diversity, research, and the inclusion of complementary health approaches in education and practice.
+I am passionate about ensuring students develop the knowledge, skills, and professionalism needed to be intellectually engaged, competent, and open-minded occupational therapy practitioners.
+I teach courses focusing on the human body as a system, clinical application of occupational therapy with adult populations, diversity, research, and the inclusion of complementary health approaches in education and practice.

-Dr. Bradshaw grew up in Seneca Falls, NY and has been enjoying both ends of Cayuga Lake most of her life.
-When off campus, you will find her enjoying a great meal on the Commons, hiking area trails that lead to waterfalls, kayaking on the lake, or playing in the snow.
+When off campus, you will find me enjoying a great meal on the Commons, hiking area trails that lead to waterfalls, kayaking on the lake, or playing in the snow.